lhartikk/naivecoin-ui/README.md

-#Naivecoin ui
+# Naivecoin UI

-The repository for ui code of naivecoin
+The repository for chapter6 UI code of naivecoin